DOI-ONRR/blog-nrrd/src/pages/onrr-user-types/index.md

 ![Visual of Concept A, with the triangle diagram.](./ut_1.png)

-We then applied the same user types to an example from H&R Block.
+We then applied the same user types to an example using linear dimensions.
 This concept allowed us to be more detailed in describing how people use onrr.gov by listing multiple user tasks instead of three general ones like in the triangle above.
 This concept was more useful because it allowed us to broaden our ideas on how to organize and categorize user tasks.
 We made progress with this concept, but ultimately saw similar clustering of user types.
 We decided that this concept was an improvement, but still felt like we could develop something more effective.

 ![Visual of Concept A, with persona dimensions.](./ut_2.png)